 Many ways to slice free energy

-The objective of perceptual inference is to find a good approximation of the distribution of the states of the world based on sensory observations.
-A wet feeling on the face when going outside for instance should probably give a hight probability to the state rain, but also some probability to the state active lawn sprinkler.
+The objective of perceptual inference is to find the distribution of useful mental states based on sensory observations of the world.
+A wet feeling on the face when going outside for instance should probably give a hight probability to the mental state rain, but also some probability to the mental state active lawn sprinkler.

 The loss function used for perceptual inference is variational free energy (VFE).
 It can be expressed in many ways, each with a different but complementary interpretation.